Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Overview and Categorization of Existing Approximation Methods

 For accuracy of estimation it is necessary to obtain an approximation to the \textit{least upper bound} by judicious choice of the trial-state.
 This is provided by the Ritz-method [14], which consists in specifying the {\it trial} -state $~|~\psi~>~$ as a {\it function} of one or more free-parameters : $\{\alpha_{i}\}$ and then {\it minimizing} the energy functional $~E[\psi~]$ with respect to these parameters :

-Thus, the Ritz-method enables one to obtain a least-upper bound (LUB), for a given choice of the trial-state, which is then the closest approximation to the ground-state energy for that choice.
-Some other aspects of the VMA are discussed below :
+Thus, the Ritz method enables the determination of a least upper bound (LUB) for a given choice of the trial-state, which represents the closest approximation to the ground-state energy for that choice.
+Thus, the Ritz method enables the determination of a least upper bound (LUB) for a given choice of the trial-state, which represents the closest approximation to the ground-state energy for that choice.

-(a) The equality sign in eqn.(1.3) holds if (and only if) the trial-state, $|~\psi~>~$ coincides with the true ground state, $|~\psi_{0}~>$ of the system.

-(b) An error $\sim~O(\epsilon)$ in the choice of the trial-state gives rise to an error $\sim~O(\epsilon^{2})$ in the computed value of the energy, which means that the system-energy is more accurately determined by the VMA than the wave function.

-Consequently, the over-all accuracy of the method sensitively depends on the choice of the trial-state, consistent with the physical boundary conditions for the system.
-This calls for considerable ingenuity and insight in the choice of the trial-state.

-(c) The generalization of the Rayleigh-Ritz method of the VMA to obtain estimates/approximation for the higher excited states can be achieved by several methods.
-Some of these methods are outlined below :